jsimpauco/pdr-malaria/README.md

 ```
 git lfs install
 ```
-Once initialzed, the repository can be cloned by running
+Once initialized, the repository can be cloned by running
 ```
 git clone https://github.com/jsimpauco/pdr-malaria.git
 ```